 Market Value - The most probable price, estimated in terms of money, which a property would bring in a sale between a willing buyer and seller under arms-length conditions, in an open market with adequate market exposure and reasonable marketing time.

 Personal Property - Personal property typically involves moveable items that are not permanently affixed to a physical structure.
-Examples of personal property include: farm equipment, appliances that are not “built in” to the structure, vehicles, furniture and similar items.
+Examples of personal property include: farm equipment, appliances that are not “built in” to the structure, furniture, and similar items.

-Petition-Remonstrance Process - The petition and remonstrance is the process that allows for Hoosier taxpayers to object to a “controlled” project proposed by a local unit of government.
+Petition-Remonstrance Process - The petition and remonstrance process allows taxpayers to object to certain controlled projects or proposals initiatedby a local unit of government.

-Property Tax Deductions - Deductions reduce the amount of assessed value a taxpayer pays on a given parcel of property.
-There are a number of property tax deductions available to Indiana property owners; however the homestead deduction is the most common and most widely used of these.
-Detailed information regarding allowable Indiana property tax deductions may be found on the DLGF Web site in the “Information for Taxpayers” section.
+Property Tax Deductions - Deductions reduce the amount of assessed value subject to property taxation.
+There are a number of property tax deductions available to Indiana property owners.
+However, the homestead deduction is the most common and most widely used of these.
+Detailed information regarding property tax deductions may be found on this website under the “Information for Taxpayers” section.